benyakov/serviceplanner/README.md

 Send feedback or donations to: Jesse Jacobsen <jmatjac@gmail.com>

 Mailed donation may be sent to:
-Columbia Lutheran School
+Christ Lutheran Church and School
-2323 E. 12th St.
+1592 SE Floresta Dr.
-The Dalles, OR 97058
+Port St. Lucie, FL 34983
 USA